m1racoli/mcl-im-seg/README.md

 ## Contact ##

-This project is part of the diploma thesis "Large Scale Image Segmentation Using Markov Flows" of @miracoli at the Technical University of Berlin.
+This project is part of the diploma thesis "Large Scale Image Segmentation Using Markov Flows" of Cedrik Neumann at the Technical University of Berlin.

 //TODO license